“This post may contain affiliate links. Please read my disclosure for more info.

 And for some things, sure.
 You’re favorite pair of jeans can spark joy.
 But those skinny jeans you’ve kept for four years just in case you lose 15 pounds?
 At some point, they stop being an inspiration and can just make you feel inadequate.

-But if you struggle with this step – if you’re not sure whether something sparks joy, one other KonMari tenet might help:
+If you struggle with this step – if you’re not sure whether something sparks joy, one other KonMari tenet might help.

 “The question of what you want to own, is really the question of how you want to live your life.”

-In my case, that rack of business clothes in my closet reminds me of commuting to a cubicle where we were all gradually outsourced, and began reporting to people overseas whom we’d never even met.
+In my case, that rack of business clothes in my closet reminds me of an awful commute to a job that grew more stressful each month, as one by one, we were all outsourced.

-Seeing a rack of business casual clothes hanging there now keeps the notion alive, that maybe what I’m doing now isn’t gonna work out.
+Seeing a rack of business clothes hanging there now, keeps the notion alive that maybe what I’m doing now isn’t gonna work out.
 I’m keeping one foot stuck in the past while trying to move on.

 So KonMari encourages you to focus on the positive – the things that spark joy.